I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Over the years, many (mostly ineffective) approaches have been promoted to reduce the problem of wrinkles and creases …

-The oft-suggested trick of separating individual clothing items with the use of plastic dry-cleaning bags or tissue paper helps to reduce wrinkling (by reducing friction), but does nothing about the creases.
+The oft-suggested trick of separating individual clothing items with the use of plastic dry-cleaning bags or tissue paper does help to reduce wrinkling (by reducing friction), but does nothing about the creases.

-Another popular suggestion, that of rolling clothing, reduces — though does not eliminate — the number of folds (thus creases), but usually increases wrinkling.
-This is why the sample photos of such usage typically show T-shirts and other soft knit garments that are easily packed in any case.
-(It is also commonly claimed that this method saves space, ignoring the reality that cylindrical objects occupy more space than equivalent rectilinear ones, not less!)
+Another popular suggestion, that of rolling clothing, can sometimes reduce — though certainly not eliminate — the number of folds (thus creases), but considerably increases wrinkling.
+Typically, sample photos of such usage show T-shirts and other wrinkle-resistant garments that are easily packed in any case, because trying this with a dress shirt or linen jacket makes clear the absurdity of the idea.
+(It is also commonly claimed that this method saves space, ignoring the reality that cylindrical objects occupy more space when packed than equivalent rectilinear ones, not less!
+But this is typical of such travel myths: proponents make impressive claims, but fail to explain how their techniques are supposed to work.)

-And at least two companies sell "packing folder" systems, which include a folding board and a sort of wrapper/sleeve to envelop the pile of folded garments.
-These companies carefully avoid explaining exactly how this is supposed to reduce creases or wrinkles, which is understandable, as this approach is simply a more expensive way to do folding and stacking, taking up extra space and weight as well!
+And at least two companies sell "packing folder" systems, which include a folding board and some sort of wrapper/sleeve to envelop the pile of folded garments.
+Again, these companies carefully avoid explaining exactly how this is supposed to reduce creases or wrinkles, which is no surprise, as this approach is simply a more costly way to do folding and stacking, while simultaneously adding weight and taking up additional space!

 Fortunately, there is an alternative technique, one that is close to ideal …

-A much better solution to the problem of wrinkles and unwanted creases, though it involves some (very minor) inconvenience, is the use of the bundle wrapping technique (there is an older, related method called "interfolding", but it offers no additional advantages, and is less efficient at avoiding creases).
-As the name suggests, bundle wrapping involves the careful wrapping of clothes around a central core object, thus avoiding the folds that result in creases.
-Furthermore, the tension created in the fabric by the wrapping process significantly reduces the chances of wrinkling.
-That's the story in a nutshell, but of course there are plenty of implementation details!
+The best solution to the problem of wrinkles and unwanted creases — though it involves one very minor inconvenience — is the use of the bundle wrapping technique.
+As the name suggests, this approach involves the careful wrapping of clothes around a central core object, thus avoiding the folds that result in creases.
+Furthermore, the slight tension created in the fabric by the wrapping process, along with the anchoring of the resulting bundle, greatly reduces the chances of wrinkling.
+But for it to work, it must be done properly!

-Begin by selecting the object that will form the core of the bundle: an organizer pouch is an ideal choice.
-The optimal size will depend somewhat upon your girth, the configuration of your bag, and the amount of clothing to be packed, but something around 11 × 16" (30 × 40cm) generally works well.
-The pouch is filled with soft items — like socks, swimsuit, undergarments, sheet bag, etc. — to form a sort of small, firm (not hard) "pillow" around which the clothing will be wrapped.
+You will need a fixed-size object to form the core of the bundle: an organizer pouch is an ideal choice.
+The optimal dimensions will depend somewhat upon your girth, the configuration of your bag, and the amount of clothing to be packed, but something around 11 × 16" (30 × 40cm) generally works well.
+The pouch is well-filled with soft items — like socks, swimsuit, undergarments, sheet bag, etc. — to form a sort of small, quite-firm-but-not-hard "pillow" around which the clothing will be wrapped.

 The easiest place to form the bundle is on a large flat surface, such as a bed.
-If your bag features a zipper around three full sides (as recommended in my discussion of business bags), it will open flat for packing, which enables the wrapping of the bundle right in the bag; this can be convenient in cluttered locations.
+In more cluttered locations, you can open your bag flat — assuming that your bag features a zipper around three full sides, as recommended in my discussion of business bags — and wrap the bundle right in the bag.
 Mostly, though, you'll find bundle wrapping more easily accomplished on a larger flat surface.
+(Even in this case, a bag that opens flat is preferred, as the bundle, when completed, can be placed directly into it without being disturbed.)

 When all items are down, place the core on top, forming the centre of the bundle.
 It's now time to begin the wrapping portion of the process (so definitely think "wrapping", not "folding").